Bicycle Accident Lawyer Vero Beach, FL

 Laws concerning bicycle helmets vary by state and rider’s age.
 As a bicycle accident lawyer in Vero Beach, FL will tell you, those under 16 years old must wear one in the Sunshine State.
 Regardless, putting one on protects you from serious harm.
 Head injuries can have life-long consequences, so always use one.

 There are many reasons why you may get into a bike accident.
 One is going too fast.
 It can be impossible to prevent a spill when you hit a bump at high velocity.
 Weather is another concern.
 Think about an alternative form of transportation if it’s rainy or snowy.
 Other environmental conditions are out of your control.
 Be aware that there could be unexpected obstacles hindering your path.
-Speak with a legal representative at Tuttle Law if your injury comes from crashing into an object you believe should not have been there.
+Speak with a legal representative at Tuttle Larsen, P.A. if your injury comes from crashing into an object you believe should not have been there.

 Biking is a great way to get exercise and fresh air, but safety needs to be the priority.
 Even if you take every precaution imaginable, you can still be hurt.
 Should you get injured, find a bicycle accident lawyer in Vero Beach, FL, and discuss your chances of triumphing in a courtroom battle.